Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 7 is printing the solution to task 7
 -script 8 is printing the solution to task 8
--script 9 is duplicating the last line of the file iacta for task 9
+-script 9 is duplicating the last line of the file iacta for task 9 -script 10 deletes all the regular files  with a .js extension for task 10